zoltan-ky/django-dialogform/README.rst

 that starts up a localhost debug server.
 Now browse to ``localhost:8000``.

-Clicking on the various links will open tag assignment and note editing dialogs.
+Clicking on the various links within the list of notes will open tag assignment and note editing dialogs.
 At the bottom there is a link to go a similar Admin page after logging in with ``admin``, ``admin``.

+There is a 'search' dialog above the list of notes that demonstrates local dialogs.

 Using Dialogform